 Salt is primarily used to enhance flavor in soups, sauces and gravies.
 This food category contributes a disproportionate amount of sodium to our diets.
-It has historically been difficult to reduce the amount of sodium chloride in soups, sauces and gravies while maintaining the desired flavor profile.
+It has historically been difficult to reduce the amount of sodium chloride in soups, sauces and gravies, but replacing some salt with potassium salt can maintaining the desired flavor profile.

-Salt for Life® 100 (formerly NuTek Salt) has achieved significant levels of sodium reduction in soups, sauces & gravies of up to 50% (please reference a sampling of our application successes below).
+Salt for Life® has achieved significant levels of sodium reduction in soups, sauces & gravies of up to 50% (please reference a sampling of our application successes below).

-In most applications, Salt for Life® 100 can be used as a 1:1 replacement for sodium chloride at up to a 50% replacement, and generally requires no modification to the order of inclusion.
+In most applications, Salt for Life® can be used as a replacement for up to 50% sodium chloride and generally requires no modification to the order of inclusion.

 |Item||Category||Industry Benchmark*||Nutek solution||Reduction|

 |Beef Ramen||Dry Soup Mix||1892||1550||-18%|

 * “Draft Guidance for Industry: Voluntary Sodium Reduction Goals: Target Mean and Upper Bound Concentrations for Sodium in Commercially Processed, Packaged, and Prepared Foods.”
 FDA U.S. Food and Drug Administration IV Appendix, Table 1, June 2016, www.fda.gov/Food/GuidanceRegulation/GuidanceDocumentsRegulatoryInformation/ucm494732.htm.
 Updated 11 July 2016.